OfficeDev/outlook-dev-docs/docs/add-ins/extract-entity-strings-from-an-item.md

 # Extract entity strings from an Outlook item

-This article describes how to create a  **Display entities** Outlook add-in that extracts string instances of supported well-known entities in the subject and body of the selected Outlook item.
+This article describes how to create a  **Display entities** Outlook Add-in that extracts string instances of supported well-known entities in the subject and body of the selected Outlook item.
 This item can be an appointment, email message, or meeting request, response, or cancellation.
 The supported entities include:

 - Address: A United States postal address, that has at least a subset of the elements of a street number, street name, city, state, and zip code.